-We are proud to be in association with Australia’s largest Irish Dancing organisation the Australian Irish Dancing Association Inc. (AIDA) and the largest Irish Dancing organisation in the World, An Coimisiun le Rinci Gaelacha (the Irish Dancing Commission) in Dublin, Ireland.
+We are proud to be affiliated with Australia’s largest Irish Dancing organisation the Australian Irish Dancing Association Inc. (AIDA) and the largest Irish Dancing organisation in the World, An Coimisiun le Rinci Gaelacha (the Irish Dancing Commission) in Dublin, Ireland.

-MEET OUR PRINCIPAL DANCE TEACHER
+MEET OUR DANCE TEACHER

 Certified Irish Dancing Teacher (TCRG) and Irish Dancing Adjudicator (ADCRG)

 Kirstine Munro, a certified Irish Dancing Teacher (TCRG) and Irish Dancing Adjudicator (ADCRG), is the heart and soul of our dance school.
 Her journey in dance began from the moment she could walk, growing up in a family deeply immersed in the world of dance.
 Alongside Irish Dancing, Kirstine pursued Highland Dancing, Ballet, Tap, and Jazz.